 Could be used where it's most effective eg.seed funding for greentech startups, no taxes on 'Green Hydrogen' (domestic consumption and exports), more funding for green materials research, higher energy, materials and water efficiency standards for new buildings, subsidies for Carbon farming/regenerative agriculture, more grants for biological conservation (linked in to the 'Half-Earth Project'), Carbon footprint labeling of consumer products etc.

 There's no doubt we need to eventually cut fossil fuel subsidies in order to build a Green Hydrogen energy economy but look how some of the South American countries eg.Chile, Ecuador reacted to this policy.
 Also, there would be no new fossil developments in a Carbon negative future but this is tricky in the case of oil since we are reliant on importing 90% of our oil, oil refineries are shutting down, plus we have the 'Peak Oil' problem.
 We clearly need to get off our oil dependency fast.
-No new natural gas and coal developments (and winding down exports) should be a no brainer with transitioning workers and their compatible skillsets (with some relocation needed) into the Green Hydrogen economy, which can replace fossil fuels, but this probably won't happen with either major party as the fossil fuel lobby is tied in with old politics, not ethics or science.
+No new natural gas and coal developments (and winding down exports) should be a no brainer with transitioning workers and their compatible skillsets (with some relocation needed) into the Green Hydrogen economy, which can replace fossil fuels, but this probably won't happen with either major party as the fossil fuel lobby is tied in with 20th century political thinking, not ethics, science or progress.

 -Technology neutrality V Greentech/Appropriate technology

-Greentech/Appropriate technology implies there is a sustainability problem (or even a climate emergency) and therefore a need for well designed sustainable technology to replace environment/climate polluting technology and should be partly financed via grants/seed funding through Gov, VC or philanthropic investment.
+This implies there is a sustainability problem (or even a climate emergency) and therefore a need for well designed sustainable technology to replace environment/climate polluting technology with necessary R&D that should be partly financed via grants/seed funding through Gov, VC or philanthropic investment.
 Note that there is a difference between the two classifications..it depends on the baseline eg. will you judge the tech based on differences to fossil-based tech or bioenergy/human labour?

-As mentioned on the climate plan mind map there are many technologies to choose from, with 'Green Hydrogen', 'Hot carrier' Perovskite PV cells (lead-free), Zn-Br or Fe redox flow batteries (see PV-magazine link below), solid-state Sodium ion batteries, 'permaculture plants' and biochar are at the top of my list.
+As mentioned on the climate plan mind map there are many technologies to choose from, with 'Green Hydrogen', 'Hot carrier' Perovskite PV cells (lead-free), Fe redox flow batteries (see PV-magazine link below), solid-state Sodium ion batteries, 'permaculture plants' and biochar are at the top of my list.

 Biochar can be combined with clay (Minerals + water holding platelets), Nutrients eg. liquid kelp, Cyanobacteria (found in stromatolites are CO2 sequestering and O2 producing, using the biochar as high rise accommodation) and fungal spores (able to transport nutrients to the plant roots) et al to create synthetic/artificial Terra Preta that historically took much longer to produce.
-Biomass/feedstock for biochar can be used from plant waste eg. weeds, council green waste, Ag/forestry/Agroforestry/Permaculture/Horticulture waste or from multi-functional 'permaculture plants' aka plants that have various economic uses including biomass eg. some Acacia varieties.
+Biomass/feedstock for biochar can be collected from plant waste eg. weeds, council green waste, Ag/forestry/Agroforestry/Permaculture/Horticulture waste or from multi-functional 'permaculture plants' aka plants that have various economic uses including biomass eg. some Acacia varieties.

 Biochar can be produced for free using an Hawaiian 'Luau' pit eg. 2m wide x 1m deep inverted cone dug in to the ground, that produces about 500 litres of biochar.
 Biochar can also be produced with cogeneration on the very small-scale with TLUD stoves for cooking, the small-scale with the Kon-Tiki 'Rolls' eg.essential oil distillation, water heating and a rotisserie and on larger scale with Earth Systems 'Charmaker CPP' with feedstock drying and wood vinegar production and the Rainbow Bee Eater 'ECHO2' with power and heating.

-The mind boggles about the current and future possibilities for greentech.
+The mind boggles about the current and future possibilities of greentech/apptech.
 If people want to use it, it's affordable and it's green it's a win for both people and planet.

 -Permaculture bioregional planning